Sarah Rajala: Education and career

 Rajala came from a farming family in the Upper Peninsula of Michigan.
-She earned a bachelor's degree in electrical engineering from Michigan Technological University in 1974, the only women in her engineering class and the third female electrical engineering graduate at the university.
+She earned a bachelor's degree in electrical engineering from Michigan Technological University in 1974, the only woman in her engineering class and the third female electrical engineering graduate at the university.
 She continued at Rice University for graduate study, earning a master's degree in 1977 and completing her Ph.D. in 1979.
 Her doctoral dissertation, Adaptive Nonlinear Image Restoration by a Modified Kalman Filtering Approach, was supervised by Rui de Figueiredo.

 She joined the faculty of North Carolina State University, becoming the first female faculty member in her department.
 She remained there for 27 years until moving in 2007 to Mississippi State University as chair of the electrical and computer engineering department and James Worth Bagley Chair of Engineering.
 In 2008 she became dean of engineering at Mississippi State, and in 2013 she moved again to become James L. and Katherine S. Melsa Dean of Engineering at Iowa State University.
 She retired in 2019.

 She served as president of the American Society for Engineering Education for 2008–2009.
 She has also chaired the Global Engineering Deans Council and the ABET Engineering Accreditation Council.